Contact usRequest a demo

 Versioning scheme

-As of Unblu 5, Unblu versions comply with the Semantic Versioning specification.
+Unblu versions comply with the Semantic Versioning specification.
 In this scheme, a version’s impact is usually measured with regard to the public API, often referred to as breaking changes.

 The version numbers convey information about what has changed from one version to the next.
 Versions use a sequence of three digits--<major>.<minor>.<patch>(-<qualifier>)--to describe the impact of an update of the software.
 The meaning of the <major>.<minor>.<patch> version scheme is defined as follows:

-• A <major> digit increment is used when incompatible API changes are introduced,
+• A <major> digit increment is used when incompatible API changes are introduced.

 • A <minor> digit increment is used when functionality is added in a backwards-compatible manner.